-A bit of a late write up here.
 We rode this in the middle of November 2017.
-Ron (OMTM) had recommended a road called Fischer Hill, just above Lyle in Washington.
+Centered around a road called Fischer Hill, just above Lyle in Washington the objective was to create a high reward mellow route.
 A little bit familiar with the area, I wanted to connect this upward winding gravel to some other amazing roads in the area and also finish on a killer descent.
 That’s the way I like to finish rides.
 This route delivered.

 Mileage: 36 Miles